AryanPrakhar/AryanPrakhar/README.md

 - OpenLocus
 - Code4GovTech (open source program for Digital Public Infra so (scale_of_work)++
 - Leiden University
-- Tracking project for General Election of Varnasi constituency.
+- Tracking project for General Election of Varanasi constituency.

 Things might be too aspirational on my end but my habit of crazy hustle helps.
 I am writing this at 4am IST.
 Lowkey: I can work at US times.